In this guide we will share with you some key points in the hope that you too can improve your Over/Under betting.

 When a particular club is a heavy underdog away from home, have they typically been involved in higher or lower scoring matches?
 When playing inferior opponents, do they have the tendency to run up the score or do they just go through the motions and do just enough to get the win?

 And don’t just look at the situational trends of the particular clubs competing.
 Look deeper and seek out league wide trends.
 Are matches higher scoring at the beginning of the league season or towards the end?
+Make sure that you also consider the sport as well.
+NHL over unders might be different from other hockey leagues, etc.

 These sorts of things are good to take into account in your overall analysis, and can often give you an edge and an angle that the general betting public just simply isn’t aware of.